 Vivian Maier.
 A Colori, Forma Meravigli, Milan, until 19 January 2020

-The streets of New York and Chicago of the 1950s and 1960s immortalised by the famous nanny, who for 50 years captured the world around her with her camera.
-Vivian Maier documented scenes from her daily life with 150,000 photos, predominantly in black and white, yet a significant, so far mostly unknown, part of her archive is in colour.
+The streets of New York and Chicago of the 1950s and 1960s viewed through the lens by the famous nanny.
+Vivian Maier for 50 years captured the world around her with her camera.
+She documented scenes from her daily life with 150,000 photos, predominantly in black and white.
+However, a significant, so far mostly unknown, part of her archive is in colour.
 The Forma Foundation in Milan invites you to discover these hidden gems and appreciate photographer’s point of view, which was very much ahead of her times.

 Oliviero Toscani.
 Razza Umana, Palazzo del Duca, Senigallia, until 2 February 2020